JuliaKanik/JuliaKanik/README.md

 - 🔭 I’m currently learning PHP

-- 🌱 I’m currently on Coding Traineeship with IT Career Switch
+- 🌱  I’m currently on a coding traineeship with IT Career Switch

-- ❓ Ask me about anything related to Harry Potter

 - ⚡ Fun fact: I'd love my next project to be a Cryptocurrency Bot

 - ⚡ ⚡ MY PERSONAL WEB: https://j-kanik.onrender.com/